NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and Pick

 The @GoldenKnights (8) and @Capitals (7) totaled 15 goals in Games 1 and 2, the most combined goals in the opening two contests of the #StanleyCup Final since 1982 (21 – NYI: 12, VAN: 9). #NHLStats https://t.co/iWMTqOsUXV

-Fourteen different players struck the back of the net, with Vegas' Tomas Nosek being the only player with two goals in the series.
+Fourteen different players struck the back of the net, with Vegas' Tomas Nosek being the only player with two goals in the series (both scored in Game 1).

-The diversity in scoring means each defense isn't able to focus in on stopping a single line in order to thwart endless chances on net.
+The diversity in scoring means each defense isn't able to focus on stopping a single line in order to thwart endless chances on net.

 Only three of the 36 skaters who've earned playing time in Games 1 and 2 failed to record a shot, and all three of them reside on the Capitals roster.